HBFCrew/default_content_deploy/README.md

 ## drush default-content-deploy-export-with-references, drush dcder

 Exports a single entity or group of entities with all references.

+If a wrong content entity type is entered, module displays a list of all content entity types available on the site as hint.

 The options are identical in drush dcde.

 ### Arguments